yanirs/established-remote/README.md

 # Established remote companies

 A curated list of established remote tech companies.
-The criteria for inclusion are intentionally vague, but the general idea is to include only tech companies for which a significant portion of the workforce works remotely.
-"Established" means that each company is either well-funded or profitable.
+The criteria for inclusion are intentionally vague, but the general idea is to include only tech companies for which a significant portion of the workforce works remotely. *Established* means that each company is either well-funded or profitable, and *tech* means that they have more than a handful of software development roles.

 Pull requests are welcome.
 Please keep the list in alphbetical order.